Chaos Engineering

 Distributed systems face a myriad of challenges that can impact their reliability.
 These challenges include network failures, node failures, message delays, and data inconsistencies.
 These aspects can introduce vulnerabilities that may disrupt system operations and compromise reliability.

-One of the fundamental techniques to enhance reliability in distributed systems is data replication.
+One fundamental technique for enhancing reliability in distributed systems is data replication.
 By replicating data across multiple nodes, system resilience is improved.
 Replication increases fault tolerance and enables load balancing and localized data access.
 However, maintaining reliability is crucial to managing consistency and synchronization among replicated copies.

 Consensus protocols play a vital role in achieving reliability in distributed systems.
 These protocols enable nodes to agree on a shared state despite failures or network partitions.
 Popular consensus algorithms such as Paxos and Raft ensure that distributed nodes reach a consensus, making them resilient against failures and maintaining system reliability.